KoseCosa/it2810-webutvikling-h17-prosjekt-4-group-29/README.md

 We are using angular v4 from (www.angular.io) as frontend-application.
 For styling the app will use the css framework bootstrap Sandstone (https://bootswatch.com/sandstone).

 The main components will be
+- Register User
+- Login page
 - product list
   * Filtering
   * Search
   * Word cloud based product categories
 - User page
   * Favorites

+Some of the services we will be using are built-in services in Angular, but we will also make some custom services:
+  * Validation service (from input fields etc.)
+  * Authorization service (related to session handling)
+  * Data service (retrival of data from database)

+For the authorization part, we have also made a diagram to illustrate how it works,[You can see here](https://1drv.ms/i/s!AqjtP2lzmVt9j7hH3qjDt3_AWXSMKQ)